vdumbrav/TON-Lottery-Parser/README.md

   - `winTonAmount` — actual TON amount transferred for the prize
   - `referralAmount` — referral payout in TON if present
   - `referralAddress` — wallet that received the referral payout
+  - `buyTonAmount` — TON amount the participant paid for the ticket
+  - `buyJettonAmount` — jetton amount paid for the ticket if applicable

 - **Prize logic**: prizes are detected by comments in `ton_transfer` actions, matched via: